 - Easy plan selection by destination and trip length

-- Unlimited-style positioning can be simpler than estimating exact GB needs
+- Unlimited-style positioning removes the need to estimate exact GB needs

-- Good comparison candidate for travelers who dislike topping up
+- Useful comparison candidate for travelers who dislike topping up

 Watchouts